 On June 23, 2020, Visa Inc. announced that the company had issued over 1 billion tokens worldwide via VTS.
+In 2021, the number of tokens issued has passed the 2 billion mark.
 In reaching this milestone, the corporation demonstrated that tokenization is an effective method of data protection for both credit card and mobile purchases.

 Visa Token Service works by simply replacing a cardholder’s 16-digit account number with a secure token that protects the card number.
 A payment token can be limited to a specific eCommerce merchant, mobile device, or a certain number of purchases before expiration.

 Here is quite literally everything you should know about Visa’s tokenization technologies

 Google, a tech company that really needs no introduction, is also using tokenization in its online payment system to keep both merchants and their customers safe from data leaks and loss of funds.

 To complete the mobile payment tokenization process, Google Pay (formerly Android Pay) works with card-issuing banks, token service providers (TSPs), mobile device manufacturers, payment terminal providers, and payment networks.
 Together, they create a tokenization infrastructure that enables payers to verify their identity when attaching a card to Google Pay (ID&V), and that will also securely store customer’s tokens in their mobile devices and transfer tokens to the payment terminal during in-store transactions that use the Google Pay application.
 The infrastructure also ensures that NFC hardware meets all the industry standards.